telegraf/telegraf/docs/README.md

 #### hashtag

-Generates middleware for handling messages with `hashtag` entity.
+Generates a middleware for handling messages with `hashtag` entity.

 `Telegraf.hashtag(triggers, ...middleware) => function`